 - 26 ounces diced tomatoes*

 - 1 teaspoon dried thyme

-- 1 bunch Lacinato kale, stemmed and roughly chopped
+- 1 small bunch kale, stemmed and torn into bite-sized pieces

 - In a very large lidded pot (I used a 9-quart dutch oven), warm the olive oil over medium-high heat.

-- Add the onions, celery and carrots and sprinkle the salt overtop.
+- Add the onions, celery, and carrots and sprinkle the salt overtop.
 Cook, stirring occasionally, until the vegetables start to get tender and there’s plenty of nice browning on the bottom of the pot.
-Don't rush this step, since the browned bits contribute to the soup's deep flavor.

-- Add the garlic and cook, stirring a couple of times, for a minute or two, until you can really smell the garlic.
+- Add the garlic and cook, stirring a couple of times, for one minute, until you can really smell the garlic.

-- Add the tomato paste and cook, stirring, for a minute or two more.
+- Add the tomato paste and cook, stirring constantly, for a minute more.

-- Pour in the stock and diced tomatoes, thyme, oregano, red pepper flakes, and parmesan rind.
+- Pour in the stock and diced tomatoes.
+Add the thyme, oregano, and red pepper flakes.
+(If you're using the parmesan rind mentioned in the notes, add it now).
 Stir and scrape up all the browned bits from the bottom of the pot.
-(You won’t be able to see them, but you can feel the difference your spoon.)
+(You won’t be able to see them, but you can feel the difference with your spoon.)
 Bring to a boil over high heat.

 - Add the potatoes, zucchini, green beans and canned beans.
 Reduce the heat to maintain a gentle simmer, cover, and cook for 10 minutes.

 - Add the kale and cook about 10 minutes more, until all the vegetables are tender.